cecois/cbbutil/updaters/MISSINGSandNEWS.md

 16. subepisodes

 * have you ever? (rapper's delight)
+* haven't seen a movie in N years
+	* hot dog #599,19:30
+	* traci reardon a lot
+	* al a pterson maybe?

   * a million - extant but needs catchup
 * notorious powerbottom ebenezer scrooge